More than 640,000 miles of high-voltage transmission lines in the lower 48 states' power grids are at full capacity.

 As a result of aging infrastructure, severe weather events, and attacks and vandalism, in 2015 Americans experienced a reported 3,571 outages, with an average duration of 49 minutes.

 Much of the U.S. energy system predates the turn of the 20th century.
-Most electric transmission and distribution lines were constructed in the 1950s and 1960s with a life expectancy of 50 years and the more than 640,000 miles of high-voltage transmission lines in the lower 48 states' power grids are at full capacity.
+Most electric transmission and distribution lines were constructed in the 1950s and 1960s with a life expectancy of 50 years.

 According to the US Department of Energy, a fully functioning smart grid will mean improved reliability, better efficiency and reduce America’s dependence on foreign oil.